bazel-contrib/rules_bazel_integration_test/README.md

 A custom test runner must support two command-line flag-value pairs: `--bazel` and `--workspace`.
 The `--bazel` flag specifies the absolute path to the Bazel binary that should be used for the test.
-The `--workspace` flag specifies the absolute path to the `WORKSPACE` file for the child workspace under test.
+The `--workspace` flag specifies the absolute path to the child workspace directory under test.
 If the test runner exits with a non-zero exit code, it will be considered a failed test.

 Examples of custom test runners:
 * [A custom test runner written in Swift](/examples/custom_test_runner)